Marfusios/websocket-client/README.md

 ### Advanced configuration

-In order to set some advanced configuration, which are available on native `ClientWebSocket` class, you have to provide factory method as second parameter to WebsocketClient.
+To set some advanced configurations, which are available on the native `ClientWebSocket` class, you have to provide the factory method as a second parameter to WebsocketClient.
 That factory method will be called on every reconnection to get a new instance of the `ClientWebSocket`.

 ```csharp